-When the Queensland floods struck in January 2011, however, the company found itself in deep water, with its IT platform – including some of its disaster recovery equipment – severely affected.
+The Queensland floods struck in January and Super A-Mart found itself in deep water, with its IT platform – including some of its disaster recovery equipment – severely affected.

 Forced to rescue its systems by boat, Super A-Mart needed to transition to a new infrastructure as quickly as possible – one that would meet the company’s immediate needs while also supporting its future growth.